A Definition and a Test for Human-Level Artificial Intelligence: A Test for HLAI

-We introduce our ongoing effort to build a Simulated Environment for Developmental Robotics (SEDRo)~\cite{pothula2020sedro}.
-SEDRo provides diverse experiences similar to that of human infants from the stage of a fetus to 12 months of age~\cite{turing1950computing}.
-SEDRo also simulates developmental psychology experiments to evaluate the progress of intellectual development in multiple domains.
-In SEDRo, there are a caregiver character, surrounding objects in the environment (e.g., toys, cribs, and walls), and the agent.
-The agent will interact with the simulated environment by controlling its body muscles according to the sensor signals.
-Interaction between the agent and the caregiver allows cognitive bootstrapping and social-learning, while interactions between the agent and the surrounding objects are increased gradually as the agent gets into more developed stages.
-The caregiver character can also interact with the surrounding objects to introduce them to the agent at the earlier development stages.
+We have been working on Simulated Environment for Developmental Robotics (SEDRo) for the practical test of HLAI~\cite{pothula2020sedro}.
+SEDRo provides diverse experiences similar to that of human infants from the stage of a fetus to 12 months of age.
+In SEDRo, there is a caregiver character (mother), interactive objects in the home-like environment (e.g., toys, cribs, and walls), and the learning agent (baby).
+The agent will interact with the simulated environment by controlling its body muscles and receiving the sensor signals according to a physics engine.
+The caregiver character is a virtual agent.
+It is manually programmed by researchers using a behavior tree that is commonly used in video games to make a game character behave like a human in a limited way.
+Interaction between the agent and the caregiver allows cognitive bootstrapping and social-learning, while interactions between the agent and the surrounding objects are increased gradually as the agent enters more developed stages.
+The caregiver character teaches language by simulating conversation patterns of mothers.
+SEDRo also simulates developmental psychology experiments to evaluate the progress of intellectual development of non-verbal agents in multiple domains such as vision, motor, and social.
+The verbal speech is approximated by the sparse binary representations (SBR).
+Speech is encoded to a 512-dimensional vector, where about 10 of them are randomly selected for each alphabet.
+At each timestep, the corresponding speech signal is represented as the sequence of the vectors.